no-man-is-an-island/mandelbrot-cljs/README.md

 * Ctrl-Z/Undo to undo the last thing you did (thanks functional programming!)
 * Ctrl-I/Get Image to generate a PNG of the canvas
 * Reset (or just refresh the page) to get back to the original zoom level
-* Show Stats - Add a box showing stats about rendering speed, zoom level etc.
+* Toggle Stats - Display/hide a box showing stats about rendering speed, zoom level etc.

 ## Technical Stuff